codio-content/MySQL-What_is_a_database/.guides/content/Displaying-data-5f46.md

-Now that we know that there are 2 existing tables inside the `people` database, let's _SELECT_ some records from one of them, the `names` table.
+Now that we know that there are 2 existing tables inside the `people` database, let's _SELECT_ some records from one of them:

+The `names` table.

 Click on your terminal window and execute the following SQL statement: